SquarePine/squarepine_core/README.md

 The current license is ISC.

+Mind you, I'd rather something that requires you to not hide away and privately modify the code.
+And I'd rather issues and concerns be brought directly here.

 # Library Goal

-The philosophy is to open up as much code as possible and hope for some contributions.
+The philosophy is to open up as much code as possible and create tiny community surrounding the features.
 There's no secret sauce here, and limited sorcery.

 I don't care to give myself or others more mental overhead - just drop this stuff in and be on your way.
 Dealing with vastly different coding styles, different architectures, different design patterns, and whatever else is **exhausting**.
 So, this repository attempts to make it all fairly consistent with the same integration strategy.